top of page

 • What inner shift is asked of us to help this happen?

-This full time, 12 week training in the art and craft of storytelling aims to prepare you to carry the spoken word and a lively imagination into your communities and places of work.
+Spread over three years, this deep training in the art and craft of storytelling aims to prepare you to carry the spoken word and a lively imagination into your communities and places of work.
 Whether you wish through sharing stories to entertain, educate, counsel, inspire or advocate change; whether the stage, fire side, classroom, board room, or the bedside of a dying person is the context for your telling, this is our flagship training to develop a way of storytelling unique to your own voice and calling.
 Join us on a journey to light up your creativity and, through the surprising perspectives that this work offers, discover new aspects of who you are.
 This journey, both playful and profound, opens a path of development and transformation guided by humanity’s great shifters and shapers – Stories.

 Long before television was ever imagined storytellers and bards, prophets and poets were called upon to tell their visions and, through a live encounter, provide images that could direct, entertain, provoke, heal and reconcile the communities in which they worked.
 As a storyteller any story that you craft will in turn craft you to be a fit instrument for its telling.
 We are, in fact, made of stories, some of which serve our individual and collective endeavours, others binding us to outmoded images.
 Imagination, therefore, will be our key to the invisible realm from which all stories and everything new and possible can be born.
 Coupled with clear intention, this essential human faculty will help us connect to those creative forces which are ever available to us.
 The future is shaped, for good or ill, by the stories we believe and follow.